Can commercial battery storage solve our daytime supply excess?

 In the long term, this would mean less reliance on coal.

-If Australia had the capacity to store the vast amounts of excess solar energy produced during the day, then the case for coal generation would simply not make sense anymore, at least in the volumes that it is used today.
+If Australia could store the vast amounts of excess solar energy produced during the day, then the case for coal generation would simply not make sense anymore, at least in the volumes that it is used today.

 Businesses are more energy-intensive than residential units, but they also have larger rooftop solar setups and have more physical space for additional battery units.